magic/magic.github.io/src/pages/index.md

 by creating html, css and javascript files,
 @magic makes sure that your pages load as quickly as possible, and a well designed app will stay usable without javascript.

+if javascript is enabled,
+the client will automagically enhance itself with javascript only functionality.

 ### minimal dependencies